OLIENTTECH-Challenge/olienttech-frontend-challenge/README.md

 ## Environment Setup

-To get started, you need to set up your development environment.
-You can do this using either asdf or volta.
+To begin, set up your development environment using either asdf or volta, ensuring that you use Node.js version `20.9.0` for this project.

 Here are the steps for each:

 ### Using `asdf`